benofbrown/darksouls/DSIII_Low_Death.md

 - Make the jump over by the tree and grab the *Titanite Shard*.
 - Drop down, killing the crossbow guy and get the *Firebombs*.
 - Kill all the mobs around there.
 - Kill Iudex Gundyr.
-You can hit him five times as he wakes up.
+You can hit him with four L1 hits as he wakes up.
 After that you want to parry/riposte him twice.
 If you hit him between parries he'll hit the second phase so you'll only be able to do one parry, so avoid hitting him until you get the second one in.
 Then stick close to his left leg and hit him a lot.
 - Unequip the *Ashen estus flask*, and all the items on your fast-menu whilst waiting for the door to open.
 - Kill all the mobs outside *Firelink Shrine*, but leave *Sword Master* well alone.
 - Grab the other *Homeward Bone* and *Embers* around the outside of the shrine, and the *East-West Shield*.
-- Go to the *Shrine Handmaiden* and sell all the soul items and the *East-West Shield*.
-- Buy the following items:
-    - 1 x *Prism Stone*
-    - 1 x *Large Leather Shield*
-- Run up and out, grab the soul item and do the Tree skip
+- Go in the shrine, run up and out, grab the soul item and do the Tree skip
 - Drop the following for the crows:
     - 1 x *Firebomb*
     - 1 x *Black Firebomb*
-    - 1 x *Prism Stone*
-    - 1 x *Large Leather Shield*
 - This will give you:
     - 1 x *Large Titanite Shard*
     - 1 x *Titanite Chunk*
-    - 2 x *Twinkling Titanite*
 - Grab the *Estus Shard*.
 - Go through the illusory wall and get, then equip the *Silver Serpent Ring*
+- Go back down inside the shrine, talk to the *Shrine Handmaiden* and sell all the soul items, the *Embers*, and the *East-West Shield*.
-- Go back down inside the shrine, talk to *Andre* and allot all your estus to be healing, and upgrade the Estus Flask.
+- Talk to *Andre* and allot all your estus to be healing, and upgrade the Estus Flask.
-- Use the soul item you grabbed outsied, talk to the *Firekeeper* and level up *Dexterity* to 10 and *FAI* to 12.
-If you don't have enough souls sell a *Homeward Bone*.
+- Talk to the *Firekeeper* and level up *Vigour* as much as you can.
 - Embed the coil and warp to the *High Wall of Lothric*

 ### High Wall of Lothric